ShiningLab/Text-Editing-as-Imitation-Game/main/res/data/raw_data/arithmetic_equation/README.md

 # Recurent-Text-Editing: Raw Data Generation

 ## Introduction
-This folder contains code to generate raw datasets for the Arithmetic Operators Restoration (AOR), Arithmetic Equation Simplification (AES), and Arithmetic Equation Correction (AEC).
+This directory is adapted from [here](https://github.com/ShiningLab/Recurrent-Text-Editing/tree/master/data).
+It contains code to generate raw datasets for the Arithmetic Operators Restoration (AOR), Arithmetic Equation Simplification (AES), and Arithmetic Equation Correction (AEC).

 ## Parameters
 + N - the number of unique integers